irad15/wildfire-detection/README.md

 ## Data Processing and Smoothing

+- Input data is first sorted by timestamps to ensure correct time order.
-Temperature and smoke data are smoothed with a Savitzky-Golay filter to reduce noise and outliers.
-Wind is left unsmoothed, as it's naturally volatile and used only to add context to risk, not for anomaly detection.
+- Temperature and smoke data are smoothed using a Savitzky-Golay filter to reduce noise and suppress outliers.
+- Wind data is left unsmoothed, since wind is naturally volatile and is used only to provide context to the risk score (not for anomaly detection).

 ## Anomaly Detection Approach